yukio708/gfarm-http-gateway/server/README.md

 ## Custom File Icons

-The gateway reads `file_icons.json` to decide which icon to display for each file type.
+gfarm-http-gateway reads `file_icons.json` to decide which icon to display for each file type.

 - **How to set this file**:
   - **Docker**: mount your `file_icons.json` into the container at `/config/file_icons.json`